Open-Scholarship-Strategy/site/index.md

 #### Publication

 * Build on faculty and funder support for Open Access and related quality assurance initiatives (e.g., peer review) that are decoupled from journals.

-Agree on, and develop, a governance structure for a world-wide scholarly infrastructure (e.g., [W3C](https://www.w3.org/)).
+ + Agree on, and develop, a governance structure for a world-wide scholarly infrastructure (e.g., [W3C](https://www.w3.org/)).

 * Create scholarly standards to implement an alternative non-profit and community-owned scholarly publishing platform/environment (using the funds freed from subscriptions, building on existing repositories/environments and infrastructure).

 * A reduction of article-processing charges (APCs) in hybrid titles to match the market average for OA-only journals.

-(NOTE that with the new funding stream of [HorizonEurope](https://ec.europa.eu/info/designing-next-research-and-innovation-framework-programme/what-shapes-next-framework-programme_en), publications to hybrid journals are not eligible).
+ + NOTE that with the new funding stream of [HorizonEurope](https://ec.europa.eu/info/designing-next-research-and-innovation-framework-programme/what-shapes-next-framework-programme_en), publications to hybrid journals are not eligible.

 * A reduction of article-processing charges (APCs) and book-processing charges (BPCs) in hybrid titles to match the market average for OA-only journals and presses.